Chandra Namaskar / Moon Salutations

 • Urdhva Hastasana / Upward Salute: Inhale, step the feet back in, arms up towards the sky, hands clasped, index fingers extending.

-Then we repeat all of the sequence above but this time bending to the left in Standing Crescent pose.
+Then we repeat the sequence above but this time bending to the left in Standing Crescent pose.

 Share article